Return Material Authorization in Dynamics 365 for Finance and Operations is the number given to authorize the return of goods.

 Post packing slip

-- Now warehouse workers start receiving the item, once item is received, packing slip is posted to confirm the receipt of the returned item.
+Now warehouse workers start receiving the item, once the item is received, a packing slip is posted to confirm the receipt of the returned item.

-You can post the packing slip from the RMA order or from the return sales order.
+You can post the packing slip from the RMA order or the return sales order.

-- Once item is received in the warehouse, there will be an acknowledgment send to the customer.
-Print the acknowledgment and send to the customer via any means such as Email, by post, fax etc.
+Once the item is received in the warehouse, there will be an acknowledgment sent to the customer.
+Print the acknowledgment and send it to the customer via any means such as Email, by post, fax, etc.

 It has all the information of the returned items that is being received by the company from the customer.